Getting baby to Sleep

-Your baby’s sleeping time will change as they develop.
+Your baby’s sleeping duration will change as they develop.
 They will sleep less and less as they mature.

-Here’s a chart with sleep time needs for your baby:
+Here’s a chart with the hours sleep needs for your baby backed by research:

 Feeding for sleep

 After a period of 8 weeks, you want to keep their sleep disruptions to a minimum.
-When they are younger than this, you may be advised to keep a feeding time table which may mean waking them up for feeding.
-AT 8 weeks, stop this.
+When they are younger than this, you may be advised to keep a feeding schedule which may mean waking them up for feeding.
+AT 8 weeks, consider the day and stop this.

 Preparing for sleep:

-There are things that can be done repeatedly and associated with sleep as part of sleep training.
-If the same routine is carried out over a prolonged period, your child will learn to follow that routine.
+One of the things that can be done repeatedly and associated with sleep as part of sleep training.
+If the same system is carried out over a prolonged period, your child will learn to grasp that method.

 Here are some ideas: